CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/cloud-resources.md

 The project recommendations are:

-1. Project files should be versioned in [a VCS](https://en.wikipedia.org/wiki/Version_control) (git)
+1. Project files should be versioned in [a VCS](https://en.wikipedia.org/wiki/Version_control) (Git)
 1. The project repository should
    * contain the documentation
    * follow standard directory structure `src/`, `conf/`, `kubernetes/`
    * include CI/CD process pipeline ([`.gitlab-ci.yml`](https://gitlab.ics.muni.cz/cloud/cloud-estimate-pi/-/blob/master/.gitlab-ci.yml), ...)
-   * contain deployment manifests or scripts (kubernetes manifests or declarative deployment files (ansible, terraform, puppet, ...))
+   * contain deployment manifests or scripts (kubernetes manifests or declarative deployment files (Ansible, Terraform, Puppet, ...))
 1. The project release should be automated and triggered by pushing a [semver v2 compatible](https://semver.org/) [tag](https://dev.to/neshaz/a-tutorial-for-tagging-releases-in-git-147e)
 1. The project should support execution in a container as there are significant benefits: ([`Dockerfile`](https://gitlab.ics.muni.cz/cloud/cloud-estimate-pi/-/blob/master/Dockerfile))
    * consistent environment (surrounding the application)